codepath-android/sumofus/README.md

 The following **optional** features could be implemented in a future release:

-* [ ] User can locate campaings based on geographical location, i.e. by city, state, country
+* [ ] User can locate campaigns based on geographical location, i.e. by city, state, country
-* [ ] ALlow offline reading on favorite campaigns
+* [ ] Allow offline reading on favorite campaigns
 * [ ] Allow recurring donations
   * [ ] User can cancel a recurring donation to Sum of Us
 * [ ] User can search for campaigns